 I was 14 when I first thought that I had fallen in love.
 The heroine’s name, for the purpose of anonymity, was Fiona.
 Which also, helps to explain how I saw myself.
 I’d like to say I was enlightened enough to love her for all of her qualities, of which she had many.
 But, it was far simpler.
 She was beautiful.
 I was in love.

 In High school, we were together for just over one year.
 Then we learned her family would be moving to Colorado at the end of the school year.
 I didn’t wait.
 I broke things off.
 It was not her fault that she had to move, but I still blamed her.
-The adult me, can now see, that I was trying to protect myself and maintain control.
-I never believed that she could love me, like I loved her.
+The adult me can now see, that I was trying to protect myself and maintain control.
+I never believed that she could love me as I loved her.
 I, certainty, wasn’t prepared for a future, “Dear, John letter” announcing that she had fallen for a rugged Colorado Cowboy.

 It would be years before I understood that control is a myth.
 Back then we didn’t have the Ice Queen, Elsa, telling us to “Let it Go!”
 Kids today have it so easy.
 I acted immaturely and fear conquered love.
 Would we have survived a long-distance relationship at 14?
 No. Could I have handled things better?
 Absolutely.
 Instead, I ran, like a flock of seagulls!